09ubberboy90/telesim_isaac/README.md

 ### Instalation

-Make sure you have cloned the revelant repositories from the [master repo](https://github.com/09ubberboy90/telesim_pnp) or only the relevant part for [Baxter](https://github.com/09ubberboy90/telesim_pnp_baxter.git) or [UR3](https://github.com/09ubberboy90/telesim_pnp_ur.git).
+Make sure you have cloned the relevant repositories from the [master repo](https://github.com/09ubberboy90/telesim_pnp) or only the relevant part for [Baxter](https://github.com/09ubberboy90/telesim_pnp_baxter.git) or [UR3](https://github.com/09ubberboy90/telesim_pnp_ur.git).

 Beware if you do not download the master repo, you will only be able to use the relevant robots from this repo.

-Build the workspace which will be refered henceforth as `ros_ws` using `colcon build`
+Build the workspace which will be referred henceforth as `ros_ws` using `colcon build`

 Additionally install [Isaac Sim 2022.2.0](https://docs.omniverse.nvidia.com/isaacsim/latest/install_workstation.html), newer version may work but have not been tested.

 ### Usage

 BEWARE: Do not source ROS or have ROS sourced for the following !

 Find your isaac sim python path; It should be in `~/.local/share/ov/pkg/isaac_sim-2022.2.0/python.sh`.
-It will be reffered henceforth as `isp`
+It will be referred henceforth as `isp`

 Then you need to export the path of the packages you are going to use so that Isaac Sim can load them.